Skip to main content

 By Uncategorised

-Engineered connection specialist, Leviat, has extended its market-leading Isedio range of industrial leave-in-place formwork joint systems with the launch of Isedio ProWaveJoint, an armoured edged protection and load transfer jointing system, specially designed to provide impact-free and smooth transition across concrete floor joints in high traffic industrial factories and warehouses.
+Engineered connection specialist, Leviat, has extended its market-leading Isedio range of industrial leave-in-place formwork joint systems with the launch of Isedio ProGuardJoint, an armoured edged protection and load transfer jointing system, specially designed to provide impact-free and smooth transition across concrete floor joints in high traffic industrial factories and warehouses.

-Conforming fully with The Concrete Society’s TR34 4th edition, guide to design and construction of warehouse floors, the new Isedio ProWaveJoint reflects the growing customer preference for impact-free transition, featuring two wave-shaped top strips, precision machined to create sharp edges and a flat top surface, to ensure smooth, impact free transition of hard nylon wheeled abrasive materials handling equipment.
+Conforming fully with The Concrete Society’s TR34 4th edition, guide to design and construction of warehouse floors, the new Isedio ProGuardJoint reflects the growing customer preference for impact-free transition, featuring two wave-shaped top strips, precision machined to create sharp edges and a flat top surface, to ensure smooth, impact free transition of hard nylon wheeled abrasive materials handling equipment.

 Supporting the steel top strips, which are anchored by shear studs to the concrete arrises on each side of the joint, are upper and lower divider plates, connected by a special fastener that allows simple adjustment to suit different slab depths.
 Special asymmetric plate dowels and sleeves transfer the load across the two adjacent slab sections, whilst allowing for up to 20mm lateral movement in each direction to accommodate contraction of the slabs.
 An adjustable intersection post is available for different slab depths, to create corners and 3-way and 4-way connections.